 Having potable water delivered to our faucet whenever we need it is easy to take for granted, but Evanston is fortunate to have a great source of water, Lake Michigan, in our backyard.
 Using water wisely not only preserves this resource for current and future generations, it can make a real difference to our household budgets.

 National Drinking Water Week Art Contest

-- The City is hosting its annual art contest for 3rd grade students to showcase their ideas of what “Protect the Source” means to them.
+- The City is hosting its annual art contest for 3rd grade students to showcase their ideas of what “There when you need it” means to them.

-- Submissions should fit on a 8.5x11 piece of paper or smaller.
+- Submissions should fit on a 8.5x11 piece of paper.

 - Hard-copies of the submissions should be delivered to the Evanston Water Production Bureau, 555 Lincoln Street.

 - Submission Deadline: Thursday March 5, 2020 at 4 p.m.

 By 1897, Evanston’s water utility could pump 12 million gallons per day of untreated lake water.
 In 1911, the water utility started using hypochlorite of lime to disinfect water and improve safety.
 But the largest development in the city’s water infrastructure came in 1913, when construction began on a plant that would provide the city with 12 million gallons per day of filtered and disinfected water.
 This was the first water treatment plant of its kind to be constructed along the shores of Lake Michigan Water treatment, and it inspired many families to move to Evanston for its superior water supply.
 The plant largely eliminated typhoid and other waterborne diseases from the city after 1914.
 Today, this plant is a critical part of Evanston’s award-winning commitment to public health.